 Action is initiated by the old or new service provider SOA to cancel a subscription version by specifying the TN, TN range, or version ID of the subscription version to be canceled.

 Service provider SOA issues an M-ACTION subscriptionVersionCancel to the NPAC SMS to the lnpSubscriptions object.
+For the XML interface, CANQ – CancelRequest.

 Note: When the Service Provider supports Application Level Errors (SOA Application Level Errors Indicator set to TRUE in their Service Provider Profile), the SOA will utilize the subscriptionVersionCancelWithErrorCode ACTION that supports detailed error codes.
 The NPAC will provide an M-ACTION response based on the submitted message.